rendleyhq/docs.rendleysdk.com/getting-started/clips.md

 # Clips

-The clip represents the smallest unit of the composition.
-It can either be a text, an image, a video, an audio or even a custom HTML element.
+A clip represents the smallest unit of a composition.
+It can be a text, image, video, audio, or even a custom HTML element.

-## Create clip
+## Create a Clip

 Clips are part of layers.
-To create a clip, you can use the following:
+To create a clip, you can use the following code:

 ```typescript
 const layer = Engine.getInstance().getTimeline().createLayer();